Hannes M. Schalle

-Hannes Michael Schalle (born 9 March 1963 in Villach-Warmbad, Austria) is an Austrian director, writer, producer and film composer.
+Hannes Michael Schalle (born 9 March 1963 in Villach-Warmbad, Austria) is an Austrian television producer, director, screenwriter and film composer.

-He produced over 50 fictional and non-fictional film productions, composed over 70 film scores, produced hundreds of music videos for BMG, Sony Music, Warner Classics including his own music TV show "Classic Cuts" for ZDF / 3sat.

-Next to his feature productions Schalle directs commercials such as UBS, Deutsche Telekom, Chanel, Samsung and recently the "Star Wars.
-Made GREAT in Britain" campaign.
-Hannes is also an elected Member of the International Academy of Television Arts & Sciences.
+As a member of the International Academy of Television Arts and Sciences, Schalle has been active across multiple fields in the media and entertainment industry.
+He produced over 50 fictional and non-fictional film productions, composed over 70 film scores and produced music videos for BMG, Sony Music, Warner Classics, including his own music TV show Classic Cuts for ZDF / 3sat.
+Next to his feature productions Schalle directs commercials for UBS, Deutsche Telekom, Chanel, Samsung, Star Wars and the Made GREAT in Britain campaign.

-Early life
+Early life and career

-Schalle was born 9 March 1963 in Villach-Warmbad, Austria.
+Schalle was born on 9 March 1963 in Villach-Warmbad, Austria.
 After studying at Harvard University and Berklee College of Music in Boston, Schalle participated in a pilot project called "Academics start companies" by the Austrian Ministry of Science Research and Economy in 1989.

-Career

-Schalle founded his first business with Peter Doyle, called Schalle Digital Productions in 1989, which is still operating under Aikon Media & Technology (Postproduction, Visual FX).
-In 2006 he founded his own production label Moonlake Entertainment.
+He co-founded Schalle Digital Productions the same year.
+The company later evolved into Aikon Media & Technology and was ultimately consolidated under the Moonlake Entertainment brand in 2020.

-From 1998 to 2002 he was managing director at the University of Applied Sciences Salzburg.
+From 1998 to 2002 he was managing director at the University of Applied Sciences, Salzburg.